A Kid’s Guide on How to Make Friends at School (Plus Tips for Parents!)

 Give Shy Kids a Nudge

 Some kids are naturally gregarious while others are shy.
 These are normal personality differences among people in our society.
-Still, even shy kids need friends, so resist the urge to shelter children who prefer their own company.
+Still, even shy kids need friends and to spend time with people, so resist the urge to shelter children who prefer their own company.
 Provide a gentle nudge by encouraging your child to invite classmates over to the house where they feel most comfortable.
 Later, you can progress to visiting their friends’ homes and attending social events at school.

 Talk to Teachers and Counselors